sipione/Procedures-Management-System/README.md

 - **Case Management**: Create, modify, delete, and view cases.
 - **User Management**: Registration, authentication, authorization, and user management.
 - **Session Storage**: Utilizes `sessionStorage` to maintain the user session.
+- **API Integration**: Provides RESTful API endpoints for external integrations using apiMVC.

 ## Technologies Used

 - **Blazor Server**: A framework for building interactive web applications on the server side.
 - **ASP.NET Core**: A framework for building modern web applications.
+- **apiMVC**: A framework for building RESTful APIs.
 - **Entity Framework Core**: An ORM for handling the SQLite database.
 - **SQLite**: A lightweight and efficient database.
 - **C#**: The programming language used for backend and frontend development.